 Sustainability principles related to infrastructure, natural resources, site development, and community impact shall be incorporated into comprehensive master plans.

 Sustainability Guiding Principle – commitment to sustainable design and construction that creates lasting value for the campus communities and the state of North Carolina.
 The UNC System’s sustainability commitments ensure the highest quality of stewardship, adaptability for future growth and well-being of the campus community.
-To reduce the UNC System’s environmental impact, all campus projects include sustainability goals that protect and enhance ecosystems for current and future generations of North Carolinians (Source: NCSU Sustainability Guiding Principal).
+To reduce the UNC System’s environmental impact, all campus projects include sustainability goals that protect and enhance ecosystems for current and future generations of North Carolinians (Source: NCSU Sustainability Guiding Principle).

 Ecosystems